- What is a Hotel

 b) Transient Hotel

-Mostly occupied by travelers as stopovers en route their journey, the duration of stay at transient hotels is very short, a day or even less.
+Mostly occupied by travelers as stopovers en route to their journey, the duration of stay at transient hotels is very short, a day or even less.

 c) Semi Residential Hotels